 Redesigning the brand also meant HP redesigned how it did business.
 Everything from their website to product design to retail experience to user interface was changed to create a more unified, high-quality brand.
 HP continues to push design standards and develop products that are both relevant to consumer needs and perform well.

 In the late 1990’s, Apple was suffering from low sales, lack of consumer engagement, and a saturated market.
-The company decided to rebrand its image with a modern and minimalistic look.
+The company decided to rebrand its image with a modern and minimalist look.
 At the same time, they launched innovative products and produced advertising campaigns that focused on user experience and forward-thinking.

 Apple was able to establish itself as a leader in the tech industry and attract a new, diversified customer base.
 Even to this day, loyalty and trust continue to fuel Apple’s unmatched success.